 Greetings Fellow Cosmonauts!

-Don't worry if you haven't seen any of the prior episodes of this series or if you don't know the first thing about this subject matter (or anti-matter, HAHA!!!).
-No prior understanding of electricity, magnetism, the standard model, relativity, or mathematics is required to appreciate this series and to participate in the discussion period.
+Don't worry if you don't know anything about this subject.
+No prior understanding of subatomic physics, Higgs Bosons, quantum field theory, relativity, or mathematics is required to appreciate this series and to participate in the discussion period.
 This is a safe-space for science and for humans who want to talk about science freely.

 Now for some administrative details....